Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Related Work

 \subsection{Defenses}

-Less work has been done on how to defend against data poisoning attacks.
 In the literature, effective defenses typically require additional information than the defenders we consider in this paper, e.g., having a labeled set of outliers or having a trusted dataset.

 \paragraph{Using labeled outlier data and other training metadata.} If the defender has access to data that has been labeled as `normal' vs. `outlier', then outlier detection can be treated as a standard supervised classification problem \citep{hodge2004survey}.
 For example, an online retailer might have a set of transactions that had been previously labeled as fraudulent, and could train a separate outlier detection model to detect and throw out other fraudulent-looking transactions from the dataset.
-One drawback of this method is that in an adversarial setting there is no assumption that future poisoned points might look like previous poisoned points.
+One drawback is that in an adversarial setting there is no assumption that future poisoned points might look like previous poisoned points.
 Such methods are therefore more suited for detecting outliers caused by natural noise processes rather than adversaries.

 Instead of directly using `normal' vs. `outlier' labels, defenders can instead rely on other types of training metadata.
-For example, \citet{cretu2008casting}---which introduced the term `data sanitization' in the context of machine learning--- uses information on the time at which each training point was added to the training set.
+For example, \citet{cretu2008casting}---which introduced the term `data sanitization' in the context of machine learning---uses information on the time at which each training point was added to the training set.
 The intuition is that ``in a training set spanning a sufficiently large time interval, an attack or an abnormality will appear only in small and relatively confined time intervals'' \citep{cretu2008casting}.

 \paragraph{Using trusted data.} Other defense methods rely on having a trusted subset $\sT$ of the training data that only contains clean data (obtained for example by human curation).
 One example is the Reject on Negative Impact (RONI) defense proposed by \citet{nelson2008exploiting}, which was one of the first papers studying data poisoning attacks and defenses.
 The RONI defense iterates over training points $(x, y)$ and rejects points if the model learned on just the trusted data $\sT$ is significantly different from the model learned on $\sT \cup \{(x, y)\}$.
 Another example is the outlier detector introduced in \citet{paudice2018detection}, which operates similarly to our \knn{} defense except that it measures distances only to the points in the trusted subset.